Skip to main content

 Do I need to be home when you come?

 Not for outside work, as long as we can reach the back of the property safely.
-We send a message before each visit and you pay afterwards.
-The only time you need to be in is for an interior window clean, so we can get inside.
+We send a message before each visit and you pay afterwards by bank transfer or card.

-How do you reach upstairs windows, gutters and roofs?
+How do you reach the roof, gutters and high render?

 From the ground.
-We use water-fed poles for upstairs windows and conservatory roofs, and a gutter vacuum with a camera on the pole for gutters.
+We soft wash roofs and render at low pressure, use water-fed poles for conservatory roofs, and a gutter vacuum with a camera on the pole for gutters.
 No ladders leaning on your brickwork and no walking on your roof, which is safer for us and for the building.

 Gutters & Roof